OmarEl-Habashy/fawry-ecommerce-system/README.md

 ## Getting Started

-1. Ensure you have Java installed on your system
-2. Clone this repository
-3. Place your `products.csv` file in the project root directory
+-> Make sure you place the `products.csv` file in the project root directory
-4. Compile and run `Main.java`

 ## Main Menu